Retail giant Wilko has been fined £2.2 million after a Northampton student was left paralysed when she was crushed under hundreds of pots of paint.

 Corisande said previously: "I never imagined something like this happening to me.

-"Wilko are taking full responsibility for what happened but this will never make up for the fact I've lost the use of my legs and will spend the rest of my life in a wheelchair.
+"Wilko is taking full responsibility for what happened but this will never make up for the fact I've lost the use of my legs and will spend the rest of my life in a wheelchair.

 "Although my injuries are permanent, they will not stop me from achieving all I want to in life.